tensorflow/datasets/docs/add_dataset.md

 def _generate_examples(self, images_dir_path, labels=None):
   ... # read data from CSV and build data for image_id, description, label in data:
-    yield self.info.features.encode_example({
+    yield {
         "image_description": description,
         "image": "%s/%s.jpeg" % (images_dir_path, image_id),
         "label": label,
-    })
+    }
 ```

-Note that `self.info.features.encode_example` uses the feature definitions from
+These dictionaries will be encoded by `self.info.features.encode_example`, which
-`DatasetInfo` to encode the features passed here into a `tf.train.Example`.
-In
+uses the feature definitions from `DatasetInfo` to encode the features passed
-this case, the `ImageFeature` will encode the jpeg content into the tf-record
+here into a `tf.train.Example`.
+In this case, the `ImageFeature` will encode the
-file automatically.
+jpeg content into the tf-record file automatically.

 At this point, your builder test should pass.